 After decades of theoretical and experimental research, entanglement has gained the status of fundamental non-local resource, necessary to accomplish informational tasks in a more efficient way than in classical systems.
 While bipartite entanglement is well understood and properly quantified for arbitrarily mixed states, for both discrete \cite{Steinhoff2010} and continuous variable \cite{mco1}, quantitative and qualitative characterization of multipartite entanglement has been challenging \cite{mco2}.

-In this paper, we propose a procedure to quantitatively distinguish pure 3-qubit states possessing genuine tripartite entanglement from biseparable and separable states by means of the Activated Bipartite Entanglement (ABE), which quantifies the amount of entanglement shared by the combined system $ABC$ that can be exclusively localised within the subsystem $AB$ by local operations on subsystem $C$.
-The ABE turns out to be the difference between two dual entanglement measures: the Entanglement of Assistance (EoA) \cite{EOA} and the Entanglement of Formation (EoF) \cite{wootters1998entanglement}.
-Moreover, it allows to distinguish among the genuine tripartite entangled states, those belonging to the GHZ-class from those belonging to the W-class.
-This difference between the posterior and the anterior amount of entanglement localised within $AB$ by means of local operations on $C$ also enables a clear ordering of states in a parameter map.
-Through the Generalized Schmidt Decomposition \cite{acin2000generalized}, for one independent parameter (1-parameter GHZ-type) and for two independent parameters (2-parameter W-type) states \cite{acin2001classification}, we obtain exact analytical results, shedding light on how pure tripartite states are distributed in a parametric space defined by three parametric functions given by the ABE, its upper bound and the dependent Schmidt coefficient.
+In this manuscript, we propose a procedure to quantitatively distinguish pure 3-qubit states possessing genuine tripartite entanglement from biseparable and separable states by means of what we called the Activated Bipartite Entanglement (ABE), which quantifies the amount of entanglement shared by the combined system $ABC$ that can be exclusively localised in the subsystem $AB$ by local operations on subsystem $C$.
+The ABE is defined as the difference between two dual entanglement measures: the Entanglement of Assistance (EoA) \cite{EOA} and the Entanglement of Formation (EoF) \cite{wootters1998entanglement}.
+Moreover, it allows to distinguish among the genuine tripartite entangled states, those belonging to the GHZ class from those belonging to the W class.
+This difference between the posterior and the anterior amount of entanglement localised in $AB$ by means of local operations on $C$, also enables a clear ordering of states in a parameter map.
+Through the Generalized Schmidt Decomposition \cite{acin2000generalized}, for states with one independent parameter (1-parameter GHZ-type) and two independent parameters (2-parameter W-type) \cite{acin2001classification}, we obtain exact analytical results, shedding light on how pure tripartite states are distributed in a parametric space defined by three parametric functions given by the ABE, its upper bound and the dependent Schmidt coefficient.
 We also perform an numerical analysis considering more general states.

 Furthermore, we present an experimental proposal for the generation of 1-parameter GHZ and 2-parameter W states employing linear optics.
 Linear optical circuits are very precise and an excellent test bed for entanglement analysis \cite{multiphoton, environ1, environ2, environ3}.
 Besides, internal degrees of freedom of twin-photons were explored for study of multipartite states \cite{GHZOAM}.
 They have been used, for instance, for the implementation of the sudden death entanglement induced by environments emulated by linear transformations of polarization of twin-photons \cite{environ1}, by polarization mode dispersion \cite{environ2} and by an all-optical local CNOT \cite{environ3}.
 Internal degrees of freedom of twin-photons were also explored for preparation and geometry study of GHZ states \cite{GHZOAM, 18qubits}.
 By using path, polarization, and transverse mode degrees of freedom of single photons, it was previously proposed a full linear optical circuit to prepare tripartite GHZ state \cite{Balthazar16a, Balthazar16b}.
 Here, also using these three degrees of freedom we propose an experimental detection of ABE for 1-parameter GHZ and 2-parameter W states.